Skip to main content

 • Now look at your last week.
 How many of your actions lined up with those values?

-The gap between what you say matters and what you actually do — that is the burnout tax.
+The gap between what you say matters and what you actually do.
+That is the burnout tax.
 It is not laziness.
 It is misalignment.
 If that gap feels less like burnout and more like a career problem, feeling stuck in your career digs into how to tell the difference and what to do about it.

 I did this exercise six weeks after I quit.
 I realized I had been spending zero time on three of my five values.
 Not because I did not care.
 Because burnout had narrowed my world to survival mode.
 Seeing it written down hit different than knowing it abstractly.
 The paper does not let you hide.